Nguyenanh/crontab_rb/README.md

 ### Contribute
-Fork Crontab UI and contribute to it.
+Fork Crontab RB and contribute to it.
 Pull requests are encouraged.

 ### License
 [MIT](LICENSE.md)